AdiSR127/Certificate-Portal/README.md

 # Certificate-Portal 📝

 ## This is a Online Certificate Portal Generator made in PHP & MySQL.

+### Instructions To set-up Portal:
+1. Import the `..\db\part.sql` into your SQL database
+2. Start the Apache Server.
+3. Go to `localhost/admin.php` .
+Login using default details(Username: adiusingh127@gmail.com & Password: adisingh127).

+### For Customization:
+* To change the Certificate Change file ..\images\cer.png
+* If you want to change the lines initalise new sentences in var variable L0, L1, L2, L3 and L4 in certificate.php

+### How to use the portal?
+> Refer to this video: [Video](https://www.linkedin.com/posts/aditya-s-b29ab0120_php-mysql-javascript-ugcPost-6780910546913964032-_F5X)

 ### Features:
 * Admin Login 🧑‍💻